SUBARU WRX STI

 The 4.3-inch LCD colour screen displays a number of functions for everyday driving, with separate screens for audio, calendar and clock, fuel economy, active safety and status of the All-Wheel Drive system, outside temperature and vehicle health check.

 Unique within the Subaru range, the MFD in the WRX STI offers an additional boost gauge screen option, providing analogue and digital representations of the accelerator opening, current boost pressure and boost pressure peak value.
 This can heighten driving enjoyment and is useful for those owners who will take their car on track.

-The suspension and running gear for the new WRX STI are an evolution of existing Subaru technology, with revisions designed to improve driver satisfaction, steering feel and braking performance.
+The suspension and running gear of the WRX STI are designed to improve driver satisfaction, steering feel and braking performance.

-There are stiffer cross members and control arm front and rear bushings for a more linear steering response, improved handling performance and reduced road noise.
-A thicker front anti-roll bar reduces roll and improves stability, while the front suspension’s transverse link rear bushings are mounted 10mm lower to improve ground contact for the front inner wheel under cornering, further improving traction and stability.
+There are stiffer cross members and control arm bushes for more linear steering response, improved handling and reduced noise.
+A thicker front anti-roll bar reduces roll and improves stability, while the front suspension’s transverse link rear bushes are mounted 10mm lower to improve ground contact for the front inner wheel under cornering, further improving traction and stability.

 Modifications to the suspension ensure the new WRX STI is more agile than ever before, generating lateral G-force just 0.1 seconds after turning.
 This is half as much G-force lag as a Volkswagen Golf GTI (0.2 seconds) and on-par with the Porsche 911 Carrera S against which the WRX STI was benchmarked dynamically throughout its development.

 The WRX STI employs the same 17-inch Brembo disc brakes as the previous model (four-pot callipers on the front and two-pot callipers on the rear).
 The brake booster has been tuned to provide quicker brake response and the master cylinder has been enlarged by seven per cent to increase braking power.